 Arterial Blood Gas

 Arterial oxygen tension (pao2) may be normal or may reveal hypoxia and respiratory alkalosis.
-Carbon dioxide retention is rare; if present indicates the end-stage disease, and there may also be evidence of airflow obstruction due to small airway dysfunction.
-Nevertheless, it is important to note that asbestosis is a diagnosis of exclusion, and it is clinically relevant to differentiate asbestosis from idiopathic pulmonary fibrosis because both essentially have many similar presenting symptoms.
+Carbon dioxide retention is rare; if present indicates the end-stage disease, there may also be airflow obstruction due to small airway dysfunction.
+Nevertheless, it is important to note that asbestosis is a diagnosis of exclusion.
+It is clinically relevant to differentiate asbestosis from idiopathic pulmonary fibrosis because both essentially have many similar presenting symptoms.
 Both asbestosis and IPF are characterized by progressive interstitial pulmonary fibrosis, with a restrictive lung disease picture in PFT.
 There are orally subtle differences between the two radiographically and histologically.
-It is important to differentiate between the two because there are distinctly targeted therapies available, although not that effective.
+It is important to differentiate between the two because distinctly targeted therapies are available, although not that effective.

 Chest radiograph shows diffuse reticulonodular infiltrates at the lung bases causing shaggy heart borders.
 High-resolution computed tomography (HRCT) is often diagnostic of asbestosis.
-HRCT shows ground-glass opacities, along with diffuse interstitial fibrosis in asbestosis whereas, in idiopathic pulmonary fibrosis, there is evidence of patches of opacities.
+HRCT shows ground-glass opacities, along with diffuse interstitial fibrosis in asbestosis, whereas, in idiopathic pulmonary fibrosis, there is evidence of patches of opacities.
 Pleural thickening and calcified pleural plaques in tomography is the hallmark of the disease.
 Asbestosis mimics idiopathic pulmonary fibrosis radiographically, especially in CT.
-An important distinguishing point is that asbestosis begins more centrally and dissipates peripherally following a centrifugal pattern.
+The important distinguishing point is that asbestosis begins more centrally and dissipates peripherally following a centrifugal pattern.
 In contrast, idiopathic pulmonary fibrosis begins peripherally, especially at the bases, and progresses centrally and upwards as the disease progresses.
 At least theoretically, IPF follows a centripetal pattern.
 Differentiating asbestosis and idiopathic pulmonary fibrosis (IPF) on CT can be challenging, and histopathology can be conclusive.